Borg vs McEnroe: Development

 In May 2016, a film about tennis rivals Björn Borg and John McEnroe was in development.
 Janus Metz Pedersen was chosen to direct the film, from a screenplay written by Swedish writer Ronnie Sandahl.
 Pedersen is mostly known for directing the 2010 documentary film Armadillo and one episode of the HBO drama True Detective.
-The film was produced by Jon Nohrstedt, who produced the Swedish animated film Bamse and the Thief City, and Fredrik Wikström Nicastro, who is best known for producing the 2010 film Easy Money.
+The film was produced by Jon Nohrstedt, who produced the Swedish animated film Bamse and the City of Thieves, and Fredrik Wikström Nicastro, who is best known for producing the 2010 film Easy Money.
 The film is distributed by Nordisk Film in Scandinavia and internationally by SF Studios.

 Casting

 In May 2016, Sverrir Guðnason and Shia LaBeouf were cast as Björn Borg and John McEnroe, respectively.
 In an interview with Variety at the 2016 Cannes Film Festival, LaBeouf was excited about the script and working with Scandinavian directors, stating, "They make better movies.
 Scandinavian film making is different.
 It's a different pace, a different relationship between the crew—the bonds are different".

 Stellan Skarsgård had been cast as Borg's coach Lennart Bergelin, which is his first role in a Swedish film in several years.
 Tuva Novotny and Robert Emms had joined the cast as Mariana Simionescu and Vitas Gerulaitis, respectively.